prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 Once you've saved this file change to disk, your app will be restarted and the previous warning you had about an empty GraphQL schema should be gone.

-You may notice that there's also now a new `schema.graphql` file at your project root.
+You may notice that there's also now a new `api.graphql` file at your project root.
 It contains a representation of your schema in a syntax called the GraphQL Schema Definition Language (SDL for short).
 In dev mode Nexus generates this for you at every app restart.
 In it you should see the following:

 ```graphql
 type Post {